brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Downloading Secondary Tracks

-Subtitle, caption, and audio tracks are collectively known as "secondary tracks", and are downloaded differently on different versions of iOS (10 through 13).

-#### Downloading Secondary Tracks

-Secondary tracks are downloaded together with the main video using a single AVAggregateAssetDownloadTask.
+Subtitle, caption and audio tracks of a language are known collectively as a media selection option.
+A video can have multiple media selection options, for example, English, French and Spanish.
+The language settings of the device determine the *preferred* media selection option, for example, English.
+When downloading a video for offline viewing, the preferred media selection option and any chosen additional media selection options are downloaded together in response to a single download request.
+Internally, the SDK manages the download using a single AVAggregateAssetDownloadTask.

 Downloading involves these basic steps:

 1. Select the tracks you would like to download.
 Tracks are selected as AVMediaSelection objects and BCOVOfflineVideoManager provides the utility method `-[BCOVOfflineVideoManager urlAssetForVideo:error:]` to help you choose AVMediaSelections of interest.
-Refer to the "Finding Media Selections" methods of AVAsset.
+Refer to the "*Finding Media Selections*" methods of AVAsset.
 1. Create an NSArray of your media selections, and pass it to `-[BCOVOfflineVideoManager requestVideoDownload:mediaSelections:parameters:completion:]` or pass `nil` to automatically download the preferred AVMediaSelections.
-2. Track download progress through new methods in the `BCOVOfflineVideoManagerDelegate` protocol.
+2. Track download progress using methods in the `BCOVOfflineVideoManagerDelegate` protocol.

 Some tracks may have already been downloaded as part of the initial video download.